Finding Probability In Exercises 47–56, find the indicated probab... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

-A Z-score indicates how many standard deviations an element is from the mean of a distribution.
+A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In the context of the standard normal distribution, a Z-score of -1.11 means the value is 1.11 standard deviations below the mean, which is essential for determining the corresponding probability.
+Z-scores allow for the comparison of scores from different distributions and are essential for finding probabilities in the standard normal distribution.

 Recommended video: